xregistry/spec/core/spec.md

 - The `id` for each entity in the collection MUST be unique within the scope of the collection
-- The specifics of whether each attribute is REQUIRED or OPTIONAL will be based whether document or API view is being used - see below
+- The specifics of whether each attribute is REQUIRED or OPTIONAL will be based whether document or API view is being used - see the next section

 When the `COLLECTIONs` attribute is expected to be present in the serialization, but the number of entities in the collection is zero, it MUST